HyperCable/hypercable/README.md

 # Hypercable Analytics

-Hypercable Analytics is a fully featured high performance scalable alternative to Google Analytics, build with timescaledb openresty redis and rails.
+Hypercable Analytics is a fully featured high performance scalable alternative to Google Analytics, build with tidb openresty redis and rails.

 ## Feature list